tnsasse/server-build/README.md

 I will encrypt everything on ZFS, as I can afford the performance tradeoff and appreciate the extra level of security.

+## IPMI settings
+  * Start the server and logon to IPMI
+  * Change admin password
+  * Enable NTP syncronisation for hardware clock

+## BIOS settings
+  * Set PCI-e bifurcation to 4x4 on SLOT5 for the two M.2 cards to be detected
+  * Set Hardware Type on SATA settings to SSD where appropriate

 ## Base Install
 Download FreeBSD 11.1 from:  [download.freebsd.org](https://download.freebsd.org/ftp/releases/ISO-IMAGES/11.1/FreeBSD-11.1-RELEASE-amd64-memstick.img) and copy it to a thumb drive to boot from.